South Street Environmental Assessment

 Public Information Workshop

-On August 1, 2017, the City of Fort Myers held a public information workshop to provide information, take public comments, and answer questions about the proposed sampling plan and testing for the 3348 South Street site and in your area.
+On January 25, 2018, the City of Fort Myers held a second public information workshop to provide information, take public comments, and answer questions about the results of the extensive testing for the 3348 South Street site and surrounding area.

 To view the video presentation, click here